Data protection

 Built-in data protection and privacy tools

 Physical security solutions built with cybersecurity and privacy in mind come with a host of tools that help you enhance resilience and keep data secure.
-Encryption, authorization, and authentication methods can help protect your data and prevent it from falling into the wrong hands.
+Encryption, authorization, and authentication methods help protect your data and prevent it from falling into the wrong hands.

 HUB